 What is an IP address?

-An internet protocol address or IP address is a set of the numerical name given to each device which is connected to a computer network that uses the Internet Protocol to establish communication.
+An Internet protocol address or IP address is a set of the numerical name given to each device that is connected to a computer network that uses the Internet Protocol to establish communication.
 The IP address has two primary goals – Network Interface identification and location addressing.

-IP address space on the internet is handled by the Internet Assigned Numbers Authority (IANA), and by five regional Internet registries that are responsible in their territories like your local internet service provider.
+IP address space on the Internet is handled by the Internet Assigned Numbers Authority (IANA), and by five regional Internet registries that are responsible in their territories like your local internet service provider.
 IPv4 addresses are distributed by IANA to the RIRs in blocks, but they have been exhausted since 2011.
-These only one RIRs present today that supply for local assignments in Africa.
+There is only one RIRs present today that supply for local assignments in Africa.